SeisSol/SeisSol/Documentation/a-first-example.rst

 -  ``<n>`` is the number of processes/ the number of partitions used.
 -  ``<threads>`` is the number of OpenMP threads per process (we usually use the number of CPU per core).
--  ``<branch>`` here we provide 2 parameters files, for the master and the hardcoded_ini branch.
-We recommend using the master branch.
-The master branch relies on easi parameter files (\*.yaml files) for setting up some of the properties of the simulation.
-On the other hand, the hardcoded_ini branch call FORTRAN routines hardcoded in SeisSol to set the material and fault properties (in src/Physics/ ini_model.f90 and ini_model_DR.f90).

 **Hint:** Depending on the system you are using, the MPI launcher might be different from ``mpiexec`` (e.g. ``mpiexec.hydra``).